 In spite of the inevitability of a severe earthquake, few Californians (about 13 percent) buy earthquake insurance.
 Even fewer people living in earthquake zones in different parts of the country purchase earthquake insurance.

-- Of the $235 million in insured losses, only about $180 million, or $3.75 billion in 2005 dollars, was paid out in claims as many financially-strapped insurers could pay only a share of the actual losses.
+- Of the $235 million in insured losses, only about $180 million was paid out in claims as many financially-strapped insurers could pay only a share of the actual losses.

 - Insurers settled approximately 100,000 claims.

 - At least 12 American insurers went bankrupt as well as one Austrian and one German company.